-The DSL should liaise regularly with external professionals such as Social care, Nursing service, Educational Psychology, CAMh and SAT caseworker as appropriate maintaining a culture of vigilance and being alert to any relevant new information or concerns.
+The DSL should liaise regularly with the behaviour lead and school nurse, maintaining a culture of vigilance and being alert to any relevant new information or concerns.

 If staff have a concern for any pupil they must consider:

 - The child's communication needs and how they can communicate effectively with them. - What information in relation to the child disability and special needs staff need to be aware of in order to assess risk of abuse. - What resources staff require in order to undertake an informed assessment of safeguarding risk. - Where child protection issues are considered regarding a child with disabilities, there must be involvement by key professionals who know the child well, including those who have a comprehensive understanding of the child's disability, method of communication, and any associated medical condition. - The academy should consider what specialist advice, guidance and training may be required in order for staff to understand why children with SEND can be more vulnerable to abuse and how to recognise signs of abuse and/or neglect of disabled children.